cysouw/diathesis/text/c09_zuInfinitive.md

 - Ein weiterer Beschäftigungsabbau steht zu befürchten.
 :::

 Following Bech [-@bech1955], construction with a *zu-Infinitiv* are often designated as *Zweiter Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term *zu*-~~Infinitiv~~ construction.

-One of the central issues with sentences that include a *zu-Infinitive* is whether such sentences are biclausal or monoclausal.
+One of the central issues with sentences that include a *zu-Infinitive* is the question whether such sentences are biclausal or monoclausal.
 There is actually a grammaticalisation cline with (non-coherent) biclausal structures on the one side and (coherent) monoclausal structures on the other side (see [@sec:zuinfinitive-grammaticalisation]).

-A major aim of this chapter is to list and discuss all grammaticalised coherent monoclausal *zu-Infinitive* construction of the German language, all diatheses as well as all epitheses.
+The major aim of this chapter is to list and discuss all grammaticalised coherent monoclausal *zu-Infinitive* construction of the German language, all diatheses as well as all epitheses.
+There is a strong tendency for the monoclausal *zu-Infinitiv* constructions to express some kind of imperfective aspect, as opposed to participle constructions (Chapter [-@sec:participle]) that tend to express perfective meanings.

 The following eight diatheses with a *zu-Infinitiv* are attested regularly in German, so I propose a German name for them.
 Note that the light verbs *sein* and *geben* are both used in two different diatheses.
 The two *geben* diatheses are remarkably different, both structurally and semantically.